-The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be
+The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.

-SIU SOM provides information for students and employees regarding the University's security procedures and practices.
+Southern Illinois University School of Medicine provides information for students and employees regarding the University's security procedures and practices.
 This information is in the form of posters and other displays, emails, and online articles.
 This information advises students and employees on the importance of reporting criminal activity, to whom crimes should be reported, being responsible for their own safety and the safety of others, and practices regarding timely warnings and emergency notifications.
 Emails are periodically sent to students and employees with crime prevention and other safety tips.
-Information on reporting crime is available at http://safe.siu.edu
+Information on reporting crime is available at safe.siu.edu.